 - Packing – Sunscreen, insect repellent, cotton clothing that is comfortable, good walking shoes, sunglasses, and a camera with plenty of film are some of the essentials you’ll need for your trip.

-- Currency/Money – International currency, especially the dollar and Euro, is widely accepted.
+- Currency/Money – USD is accepted everywhere.
 There are also money changers available in many cities in the DRC.
 ATMS, that are internationally linked, are available in the larger cities, but they are not that reliable.
 When travellers tip, a 5% to 7% tip is expected.
 Most taxi drivers don’t expect tips but some ask for them.
 A good tip to have on you is CDF500, and it’s good to carry cash just in case of emergencies.

 - Medicines and Supplies – Prescription medicines, medical supplies, over the counter medicines, a first aid kit, and supplies to prevent injury and illness are important things to consider on your trip to the DRC.